 1. Your booking and deposit

-To book please complete the online booking form, call us directly on +44 (0)116 255 8417, or send us your booking form together with your deposit of £100 per person.
+To book please complete the online booking form, call us directly on 0161 703 5819, or send us your booking form together with your deposit of £100 per person.
+All payments made by cheque should be made payable to "Sunliving Travel Ltd t/a Freewheel Holidays".
 The first named person, who must be 18 years or older, will be deemed to be the party leader and, by us confirming this booking, will also be deemed to be authorised by all those named to be so, including any additional party members who may be added at a later date.
 The party leader is responsible for all necessary payments to be made to us by the due dates and for providing any relevant information on behalf of others travelling.

 Your booking is accepted by us when we issue and send you a confirmation invoice.
 If a booking cannot be confirmed, the deposit will of course be returned.